Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html-picture-element-responsive-images.md

 ## Browser Support

 A super cool feature, but not supported by IE and Opera mini as expected.
 However!
-They will fallback to the default image!
+They will fall back to the default image!
 So no real objection to using it!

 ![Picture Element support](https://caniuse.bitsofco.de/image/picture.png)